ShubhamPy/Spam-Classifier/README.md

 </p>

 ## Future Scope:
-- Adding this feature in a dynamic website.
+- Adding this feature in a dynamic website which supports contact-us typo feature.
-- still more to feature will be added.
+- Show live user inputs for Ham and Spam  .